MicrosoftDocs/sql-docs/docs/database-engine/discontinued-database-engine-functionality-in-sql-server.md

 ## Discontinued features in [!INCLUDE[sssql22](../includes/sssql22-md.md)]

 - The following Machine Learning Services packages are no longer included with installation of SQL Server 2022.
-Instead, you can installed any custom packages as desired.
+Instead, you can install any custom packages as desired.
 For more information, see [What's new in SQL Server Machine Learning Services?](../machine-learning/what-s-new-in-sql-server-machine-learning-services.md)

     | **Language** | **Package** |
     | :-- | :-- |